nirtamir2/talks/2025-06-26/src/slides.md

 # TypeScript Without Surprises: Smarter Error Handling with Effect-TS

 <!--
-This talk will hopefully change the way you think about handling errors — not just catching them, but modeling them.
-We’ll do that using the Effect library.
+This talk will hopefully change the way you think about handling errors in TypeScript. 🟡 We’ll do that using the Effect library.
 -->

 ---
-title: About me
+title: "About me"
 layout: intro
 glowSeed: 15
 glowOpacity: 0.3